bajrangCoder/acode-plugin-acodex/readme.md

 **Brand New Tutorial: [Click me](https://youtu.be/sXlIhrbpjyw)**

 > Note: When you start a new terminal make sure to adjust terminal panel according to your screen.
-If its height is good for you then also just drag it , then it will run smoothly.
+If its height is good for you then also just drag it , then it will run smoothly. and It will also adjust the cols and rows according to your screen in backend

 **Support this project with your small contribution - <a href='https://github.com/sponsors/bajrangCoder'>Click Me 💗</a>**